aws-samples/aws-enterprise-mlops-framework/README.md

 Sokratis Kartakis <kartakis@amazon.com>

-Georgios Schinas <schinasg@amazon.co.uk>

 # Special thanks

-Fatema Alkhanaizi, who is no longer at AWS but has been the major initial contributor of the project.
+Fatema Alkhanaizi, who is no longer at AWS, was the major initial contributor of the project.
+Fotinos Kyriakides, no longer at AWS, was the lead co-owner and developer of this repository and helped to scale it in the last 2 years.
+Georgios Schinas, no longer at AWS, played a crucial role in advocating and guiding the design of this repository in its initial phase.
+Karsten Karres, no longer at AWS, developed the initial version of the Stable Diffusion (GenAI image generation) fine-tuning template.
+Seunghee Jeong, no longer at AWS, developed the initial version of the LLM fine-tuning template.